Client Configuration

 Reconnecting

-After changing the endpoint, rotating the token, or upgrading Fluent:
+After changing the endpoint, rotating a token, or upgrading Fluent: